 Forward Chaining vs Backward Chaining: Which is Best?

-You may have heard murmurings about the benefits of forward and backward chaining.
-These are techniques that are often used by therapists or educators to help students learn tasks.
-These techniques can be used on any tasks you’re hoping for your child to learn, but are usually used for daily tasks, like tying shoes, brushing teeth, washing hands, etc.
+You may have heard murmurings about the benefits of forward and backward chaining in occupational therapy or education in general.
+These techniques can be used on any tasks you’re hoping for a kiddo to learn.
+While forward and backward chaining can be used for complex tasks, they are usually used for daily tasks, like tying shoes, brushing teeth, washing hands, etc.

 For certain kids, chaining can be extremely effective, so it’s worth a try.
 In this post, I’ll explain what chaining is, how forward and backward chaining are different, and how to incorporate both techniques into your routine.